First Time Disney Visit

 • The Twilight Zone Tower of Terror—where guests plummet down a broken elevator shaft.

-• Smugglers Run–the chance to serve on the crew of the Millinieum Falcon.
+• Smugglers Run—the chance to serve on the crew of the Millennium Falcon.

 Hollywood Studio’s art-deco shops are beautiful inside and out.

-We’re also excited to see the new Mickey and Minnie’s Runaway Railway, coming in March.
+We’re also excited to visit Mickey and Minnie’s Runaway Railway.
 Believe it or not, it’s the first Mickey-themed, ride-through attraction at Walt Disney World.

 The elegant entrance to The Hollywood Brown Derby.

 If you can’t get a reservation at Prime Time, try your luck at the attached Tune-In Lounge.
-The same menu as the restaurant is available at the bar.
+The bar offers the same menu as the restaurant.

-There is lots for Star Wars fans to see in the Launch Bay.
+There is a lot for Star Wars fans to see in the Launch Bay.

 Hollywood Studios is the place to be for Star Wars fans.
-In addtition to the new land there is Star Tours a fantastically themed ride; Tatooine Traders one of our favorite themed gift shops; and Star Wars Launch Bay, where you can see movie props and costumes and meet BB-8, Chewbacca, and Kylo Ren.
+In addition to the new land, there is Star Tours, a fantastically themed ride; Tatooine Traders, one of our favorite themed gift shops; and Star Wars Launch Bay, where you can see movie props, concept art, and costumes and meet BB-8, Chewbacca, and Kylo Ren.

 Last but not least, a visit to Hollywood Studios is not complete without seeing the Fantasmic! fireworks show.
-Here you can get your classic Disney fix starring Mickey Mouse as the Sorcerer’s Apprentice.
-All the big characters, both hero and villain, come out for this one.
+Here, you can get your classic Disney fix starring Mickey Mouse as the Sorcerer’s Apprentice.
+All the prominent characters, both hero and villain, come out for this one.

-Once the show is done you are just a walk or a boat ride away from Disney’s Boardwalk, a fun way for grownups to end the night.
+Once the show is over, you are just a walk, boat ride, or Sky Ride away from Disney’s Boardwalk, a fun way for grownups to end the night.

 Congratulations!
 You just had a magical day.